campuscode/rails-guides-pt-BR/source/getting_started.md

 When we submit the form, the `POST /articles` request is mapped to the `create` action.
 The `create` action *does* attempt to save `@article`.
 Therefore, validations *are* checked.
-If any validation fails, `@article` will not be saved, and `app/views/articles/new.html.erb` will be rendered with error messages.
+If any validation fails, `@article` will not be saved, `app/views/articles/new.html.erb` will be rendered with error messages with a status code 4XX for the app to work fine with [Turbo](https://github.com/hotwired/turbo-rails).

 TIP: To learn more about validations, see [Active Record Validations]( active_record_validations.html).
 To learn more about validation error messages,